 Everyone Gets Their Own Spot

-Above the hooks there’s a cubby space where I added a basket for everyone.
+Above the hooks there’s open shelving with a cubby space where I added a basket for everyone.
 They can use them for their hats and gloves, and anything else they want to keep track of.
 I picked these up at Ikea because they were felt.
-They’ll be sliding in and out a lot, so I thought felt wouldn’t scratch the paint work.
+They’ll be sliding in and out of the open shelves a lot, so I thought felt wouldn’t scratch the paint work.
 I also loved how the grey of the concrete was repeated and the brass button accent.

 The lockers are all built out of MDF, and the back is done in shiplap to add a little more texture to the space, and also give the hooks something solid to screw into.
-I painted out the MDF with Para Paints Melamine/Cabinet and Furniture Paint in Metropolitan WH04.
+I painted out the MDF with a fresh coat of white paint.
+We used Para Paints Melamine/Cabinet and Furniture Paint in Metropolitan WH04.
 This paint was perfect for this job since it has a self levelling quality that makes it easy to apply, adheres to multiple surfaces, and is very scrubbable and washable.
 Perfect for this high traffic spot.
 I matched the colour to the cabinets.
+You can read more about how we made the lockers here -DIY Mudroom Lockers.

-In addition to coat and bag storage, I also really wanted to add some closed cabinets to the space.
+In addition to coat and bag storage, I also really wanted to add some closed cabinets to this small laundry room makeover.

 We added cabinets above the lockers, and a strip of cabinets between the lockers and the washer and dryer.
 I picked them up flat-packed and easily put them together one afternoon.
 Shaun installed them and did an amazing job adding in valances and spacers to make everything look perfect.
-We now have a cabinet for spray paint, some for cleaning supplies and laundry soaps, and extra shelves for pantry items.
-I feel so organized. 😉
+We now have a cabinet for spray paint, some for cleaning supplies and a laundry closet spot for laundry supplies, and extra shelves for pantry items.
+I feel so organized. ;).
+These DIY wall cabinets are a real game changers.

 Leather Cabinet Pulls